ExFacto/bao/README.md

 ## Bao Client

-TODO: a Bao client is needed.
-There are only 4 endpoints, so implementation should be simple.
-Schnorr signing as defined in BIP340 is needed to produce signatures for the API.
+A rudimentary client library can be found [here](https://github.com/ExFacto/bao_client).
+The client actually contains an integration test to run against the server.

-Until a client is built, there is a Postman collection in [/docs](/docs/Bao.postman_collection.json)
+Until a full client is built, there is a Postman collection in [/docs](/docs/Bao.postman_collection.json)

 ## Run a Bao Server